 He studied at Guildford School of Art(1949–54) and the Royal College of Art in London (1956–9), as well as at the Akademie der Bildende Künste in Munich (1959–60) and Florida State University in Tallahassee (1960–62).

-He has been singularly consistent throughout a career spanning 60 years in his involvement with political and social issues (he was a founding member of the Artists Union) and a desire to challenge the established cultural expectations has been embedded in his subject matter.
+He has been singularly consistent throughout a career spanning over 60 years in his involvement with political and social issues (he was a founding member of the Artists Union) and a desire to challenge the established cultural expectations has been embedded in his subject matter.
 He is a republican and throughout his career has made works which question the British class system.
 Brisley has come to the conclusion, as stated in his recent novel "Beyond Reason: Ordure" (2003) that 'what goes down comes up'.

 Although often hailed as the 'godfather of British performance art', Brisley is a more complex figure, Emeritus professor at the Slade and enfant terrible of the art world since the 1960s , whose seminal practice extends to painting, sculpture, community projects, pseudo-curatorial installations,sound, video, films and teaching.
 Uniting all these working methods is a concern for the everyday and for things that have fallen down (detritus on the streets, human excrement) and the marginalised (miners, bin men, homeless).

 ‘All work’ Brisley comments, ‘needs content.
 Without content there is no work’.
 His probing subjects and continuous engagement with the disposessed, the vernacular and the absurd together with the examination of landscape through a political prism has been compared to Samuel Beckett and Harold Pinter.